 Wrigley Field – Home of the Chicago Cubs

-I took advantage of the nice weather and did a non-gameday tour of Wrigley Field on April 14, 2023.
+I took advantage of the nice weather, headed over to the Friendly Confines, and did a non-gameday tour of Wrigley Field on April 14, 2023.

 Wrigley Field tours last 75-90 minutes and a tour ticket will give tourists a small discount at the Chicago Cubs team store.
 Tickets are currently $30 and children under 2 years old are free.
 Whether you’re a baseball fan or looking for something fun to do in Chicago, I highly recommend the non-gameday tour.